-In addition to the ISO/ANSI C standard, the compilers provide several extensions for writing functions in C. Using these, you can:
+In addition to the ISO/ANSI C standard, the compiler provides several extensions for writing functions in C. Using these, you can:

-- Control the storage of functions in memory

-- Use primitives for interrupts, concurrency, and OS-related programming

-- Facilitate function optimization

-- Access hardware features.
+- Control the storage and call sequence of functions in memory-special page functions - Use primitives for interrupts, concurrency, and OS-related programming - Facilitate function optimization - · Access hardware features.

-The compilers use compiler options, extended keywords, pragma directives, and intrinsic functions to support this.
+The compiler uses compiler options, extended keywords, pragma directives, and intrinsic functions to support this.